(Disclosure: Some of the links below may be affiliate links)

 Telling you that all debts are evil is the favorite advice of many people.

-I think this should be nuanced.
-Some debts are really bad for your personal finance.
+While not entirely wrong, this personal finance myth should be nuanced.
+Some debts are awful for your personal finance.
 There is no doubt about that.
 For instance, there is nothing good about credit card debt.
 And there is nothing good either about a high-interest loan for a car that you cannot afford.

 However, not all debts are bad.
 A low-interest mortgage for your house makes sense from a financial point of view.
 You should see this debt as your rent.
 If you rent a house, you will pay for it every month.
 And nobody complains about that.
 You are paying for the mortgage of another person instead of paying your mortgage.
 It is precisely the same about owning a house.

 I do not think it always makes sense to repay a mortgage.
 It may make sense to reduce it over time, yes.
-But sometimes, it makes much more sense to invest instead of repaying a low-interest.
+But sometimes, it makes much more sense to invest the money instead of using it to repay a low-interest debt.

 6. An emergency fund with six months of expenses